robacarp/joshashby.github.io/resume.markdown

 **Technologies:** Elixir, Phoenix, TypeScript, ReactJS, Postgres, Terraform, AWS, Bash

 * Built and maintained a number of Elixir projects, including greenfield and existing ones
+* Maintained and implemented new features in React projects
-  - Made use of the JSON:API spec for API's and built out administrative panels
+* Made use of JSON:API and GraphQL for a variety of API's
+* Built out administrative panels
 * Managed DevOps on AWS infastructure with Terraform